The Armourer - August 2021

 Read the story of the Operation Valkyrie, the audacious plan to kill Adolf Hitler and seize control of Germany from National Socialist fanatics as defeat loomed.

 Ensure you never miss an issue of your favourite magazine by taking out a great value subscription.

 What's in this Issue?

 What’s happening in the world of militaria, museums, exhibitions, collections and events.
-This month we’re reporting on the roadmap out of lockdown for various museums as well as the news that HRH Prince Philip has passed away.
+This month we’re reporting on the opening of the D-Day memorial in France and Ancestry buys Forces War Records.

 Militaria for sale